 Britain’s referendum to leave the European Union, called Brexit, puts this free access in doubt.
 In fact, immigration was one of the biggest issues in the referendum debate.

-I also heard that there was starting to be a shortage of labour in parts of Scotland where a lot of the young people had left, such as the Highlands.
+I heard that there was already starting to be a shortage of labour in parts of Scotland where a lot of the young people had left, such as the Highlands.
 Replacement workers from Continental Europe — in cliché, the ‘Polish plumber’ — were starting to pack up and go home rather than put up with the uncertainty of what was going to happen under Brexit.